adpopescu338/electron-ticketing-system/README.md

-# Tick, a queue management system
+# Tick, a versatile Queue Management System

-This is a queue management system for a small business.
+This is a queue management system suitable for a range of scenarios.
 It is built with Electron, express, React and Socket.io.
 After starting the packaged application, it will start an express server.
 The interface can be accessed from the App or from a browser in the same network.